blinry/blinry.org/content/spaceapi-logo/index.md

 [![SpaceAPI logo](spaceapi.png)](spaceapi.png)

-There's also a [clean SVG](spaceapi.svg) of this, which can be scaled up for large print sizes.
+There's also a [SVG](spaceapi.svg) of this, which can be scaled up for large print sizes, as well as a [clean, plain SVG](spaceapi-plain.svg), which does not include the fancy texture, suitable for 3D printing, milling, plotting, and so on.

 ## Avatar version